 With over 25 years of experience, we are the #1 highest-rated pest service in New York City and the Tri-State Area, providing reliable and eco-friendly pest solutions.

 Rodent Proofing and Exclusion Services

 An ounce of prevention is worth a pound of cure.
 In addition to mice and rat extermination services, we can also help you with customized pest-proofing and exclusion services to stop rodents from entering your home or building in the first place.

-MMPC’s Rodent Proofing Teams will inspect, treat and seal openings around utility lines and service conduits — such as water pipes, electric wires, air conditioning units, drain pipes, and vents.
+MMPC’s Rodent Proofing Teams will inspect, treat and seal openings around utility lines and service conduits (including water pipes, electric wires, air conditioning units, drain pipes, and vents).
 We also check for broken windows and unscreened vents.